MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

 1. Select the option to create a **New copilot**.
 Copilot Studio responds by providing a chat interface in which you can describe the functionality of the copilot you want to build - essentially, you can use a copilot to create a copilot!

-    >**Tip**: You can use the **Skip tp Configure** option to skip the chat-based copilot creation experience.
+    >**Tip**: You can use the **Skip to Configure** option to skip the chat-based copilot creation experience.
 In this exercise, we'll use the chat interface.

 1. Enter the following prompt: